 Are you sending bitcoins from a Multibit wallet?
 It could be that the transaction is ‘stuck’.
 See here for instructions to fix the problem.

-In practice, we generally process an urgent transaction within half an hour.
-During evenings and weekends it occasionally takes slightly longer, but the transaction will (almost) without exception be paid out within two hours.
+In practice, we generally process an urgent transaction within half an hour after the first confirmation.
+During evenings and weekends it occasionally takes slightly longer, but the transaction will always be paid out within two hours.

-Always use a sufficient amount (min.
-0.0003) of miner's fee for urgent sales orders.
-Urgent payouts are transferred after the first network confirmation.
+Always use a sufficient amount of miner's fee for urgent sales orders.
+Urgent payouts can only be transferred to your bank-account after the first network confirmation.

 Bitcoin is a decentralized network and therefore does not have transaction fees, bitcoin transactions are nearly real-time.
 However, the transactions need to be verified and must be recorded in a so-called block in the Bitcoin Blockchain before the transferred amount can be spent.
 The blocks are 'mined' by Bitcoin miners, these miners spend time and computing power (with specialized equipment) to secure the Bitcoin network.
 When a block is found, new bitcoins are generated and transactions are verified.